Ayesha Quraishi: Career

-Since then she has worked as artistic director for one of Sweden's biggest theatres Kulturhuset Stadsteatern where she established a method to include artforms and demographics that not yet were established in the institutional landscape.
-During this time she helmed projects as Mapei's critically acclaimed musical monolog “Råttkungen” and directed the play “Svaret” that sold out before the premiere and was praised for its depiction of female blackness for a black audience.
-The play went on to win the years political award at the Swedish “Scenkonstgalan” and “Play of the year” from entertainment publication Nöjesguiden.
+She has worked as artistic director for Stockholm's theatre The House of Culture.
+There she headed such projects as Mapei's critically-acclaimed musical monologue "Råttkungen" and directed the play "Svaret" that sold out before the premiere and was praised for its depiction of female blackness.
+The play went on to win the year's political award at the Swedish "Scenkonstgalan" and "Play of the year" from entertainment publication Nöjesguiden.

-She is on the board of Skap (Membership association for music creators in Sweden) and is involved in several grant committees and consults in diversity and inclusion.
-She has been appointed artistic advise by the Swedish government and works internationally with Swedish institutions as artistic consultant and director.
+She is on the board of Skap, the membership association for music creators in Sweden, and is involved in grant committees and consults in diversity and inclusion.

+In 2024, she was one of 1,005 artists to sign a letter calling for Israel to be excluded from Eurovision due to the ongoing humanitarian crisis in Gaza.